oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

     ![Open ADB](./images/select-add.png "")

     > **Note:** Have your Slack admin grant you access to install your Slack application in your workspace to proceed with the following tasks in this lab.
-If you are a non-Oracle user, you might not need permission to install your Slack application.

-     > **Note:** **ADBS Notifications** is the app developed for sending notifications from Autonomous Database to your Slack channel.
-Due to some restrictions, a new app cant be installed.
+    > **Note:** **ADBS Notifications** is an internal Slack app developed for sending notifications from Autonomous Database to your Slack channel.
+Due to restrictions, the Slack app (Slack-ADB) created in Task 2, Step 3 cannot be installed in the workspace.
 Therefore, an existing app is being used to test in this workshop.

 10. If successful, you will receive a message as shown in the screen capture below.